Muhammad-Ilyas-Ibrahim/Muhammad-Ilyas-Ibrahim/README.md

 # 💫 About Me:
-👋 Hi, I am @Muhammad-Ilyas.<br>👀 I am interested in Full Stack Web Development,<br>Ethical hacking, Artificial intelligence.<br>🌱 I have done BS in CS from UET Taxila and currently persueing MS Data Science.
+👋 Hi, I am @Muhammad-Ilyas.<br>👀 I am interested in Data Science ,<br>Artificial intelligence and Ethical hacking.<br>🌱 I have done BS in CS from UET Taxila and currently persueing MS Data Science.
 Certified Ethical Hacker by Metaxone and HCIA Datacom Certified from Huawei.

 ## 🌐 Socials: